Syrian peace process: 2012 'informal talks' proposal

-February 2012: offering the fall of Assad
+February 2012: offering the removal of Assad

 In February 2012, Martti Ahtisaari held talks with envoys of the permanent members of the United Nations Security Council.
 During those discussions, the Russian ambassador, Vitaly Churkin, proposed a three-point plan that would bring the Syrian government and opposition to the negotiation table and result in Assad stepping down as president.
 But, according to Ahtisaari, the US, Britain, and France rejected that proposal, being convinced that fall of Assad's government was inevitable.
 "It was an opportunity lost in 2012," he said in an interview in September 2015.
 Other Western diplomats refute Ahtisaari's claims, with one stating, "I very much doubt the P3 [the US, UK and France] refused or dismissed any such strategy offer at the time.
 The questions were more to do with sequencing—the beginning or end of process—and with Russia's ability to deliver—to get Assad to step down."